-Staff shall first proceed to the student/resident's room and knock.
+Staff shall first proceed to call the student.

-- 1. If the resident answers the door, he/she is no longer considered missing. - 2.
-If the roommate answers the door, staff shall determine if the roommate has seen or heard from the resident within the preceding 24 hours.
-If so, the student is no longer considered missing. - 3.
-If the roommate has not seen or heard from the student within the preceding 24 hours, go to step 6 below. - 4.
-If no one answers the door, staff personnel shall say "YA Staff" twice while continuing to knock on the door. - 5.
-If no one answers the door, staff shall use a master key to unlock the door.
-Staff shall open the door and say, "YA Staff, entering the apartment." - 6.
-The door shall be propped open. - 7.
-Staff shall inspect the room to determine if the resident is present, either asleep or unconscious. - 8.
-If the student is in the room, he/she is no longer considered missing, but if the student is unconscious, staff shall immediately call 911 and follow emergency protocols. - 9.
-If the student is not located in their residence the Dean of Students is notified of the situation, the Dean shall retrieve the resident's Emergency Contact Information, if applicable, and in any event proceed with the following until the student is located: - a.
-Call the resident's cell phone number if available. - b.
-E-mail and Facebook the resident, seeking confirmation of his/her health and safety. - c.
-Contact the resident's professors to see if the resident has been in class recently. - d.
-Call the Emergency Contact Person, if one has been named, to determine if such person knows the whereabouts of the resident. - e.
-Call the Corona Police Department (951) 736-2330 and local 911 to report a possible missing student.
+- 1. If the resident answers, they are no longer considered missing. - 2.
+If no one answers and no staff or student has seen or heard from the student within the preceding 24 hours, the staff will call the student's place of residence to attempt to make contact. - 3.
+If contact is able to be made, the student is considered no longer missing. - 4.
+If contact is not able to be made, staff will notify the Dean of Students and call the police for a wellness check. - 5.
+If the student is found unconscious, staff shall follow emergency protocols. - 6.
+If the student is not found from the wellness check, staff will report the student missing to the police. - 7.
+The Dean of Students shall retrieve the resident's Emergency Contact Information.
+If applicable, proceed with the following until the student is located: - a.
+Call the student's cell phone number if available. - b.
+E-mail and Facebook the student, seeking confirmation of their health and safety. - c.
+Contact the resident's professors to see if the student has been in class recently. - d.
+Call the Emergency Contact Person, if one has been named, to determine if such person know the whereabouts of the resident. - e.
+Call the Corona Police Department (951) 736-2330 and local 911 to report a possible missing student - 8.
+After the Police Department has investigated and determined that the resident is indeed missing, the Dean of Administrative Services (or designee) shall call the resident's designated Emergency Contact Person to give notification of the results of the initial police investigation.
+For residents less than 18 years of age and not emancipated, parents/guardians shall be given similar notification. - 9.
+YACPA staff shall continue to cooperate and collaborate with law enforcement in continuing efforts to locate the missing student.